 - Use water that's over 50°C to wash it for five-ten minutes.

 - Tumble dry on the highest heat setting or hang under direct sunlight until it's completely dry.

 The standardized procedure for properly sanitizing N95 masks involves using vaporized hydrogen peroxide and other methods.
-Obviously, this isn't possible for the average user, so it's recommended to dispose of an N95 mask after one use.
+Obviously, this isn't possible for the average user, so it's recommended to dispose of an N95 respirator Face Mask after one use.

-However, one research found out that electric cookers can sanitize N95 masks at home without disrupting their filtering abilities.
+However, one research found out that electric cookers can sanitize N95 respirator Face Mask at home without disrupting their filtering abilities.
 Here's how you can do it: